open-source-uom/myuom/README.md

 It does not need more than a few people.
 Two technical people and someone who will be in charge of communicating with the University is more than enough.
-Data entry might be a bit tedious, with the help of the community and a good CMS it can be made easier.
+Data entry might be a bit tedious,but with the help of the community(and also for feedback) and a good CMS it can be made easier.

-Also to make the app official, it needs to be communicated with the Dean of the University(a submission preferrable done by a professor or prominent University Stuff in order to be given attention).
+Also to make the app officially recognised by the University, it needs to be communicated with the Dean of the University(a submission preferrable done by a professor or prominent University Stuff in order to be given attention sooner).

 The app is a simple website built with [React-Next.js](https://nextjs.org/), [Chakra-UI](https://chakra-ui.com/) and [Sanity](sanity.io) as a CMS solution(the free tier is more than enough for such project).